FOR IMMEDIATE RELEASE

 Sejal Zota, Legal Director NIPNLG

 Lisa Diefenderfer of CCLA said, “This is a great win, not only for Maria, but for immigrant victims of domestic violence everywhere.
 We are very appreciative that ICE was willing work with us to come to this result, and for all of the help we received from NIPNLG and other experts across the country.
 We know, however, that this does not solve the problem of court house enforcement.
 Maria certainly is not the first and will not be the last victim fighting this fight and we all have to keep working for a more just system.”

 Sejal Zota, legal director of the NIPNLG and co-counsel, said, “ICE did the right thing in agreeing to halt Maria’s deportation.
 The injustices in this case demonstrate why the agency should end its practice of conducting enforcement in courthouses.”

 Stefania Arteaga, of Comunidad Colectiva, states, “We are pleased to hear that Maria's deportation proceedings have been terminated, however, it is imperative that the Mecklenburg County Courthouse establishes a policy to keep ICE out of the court house.
 Everyone regardless of their immigration status deserves to have access to the justice system.”

-*Counsel request that Maria’s last name be withheld in light of concerns for her safety.
+*Counsel request that Maria’s last name be withheld in light of concerns concerns for her safety.